caltechlibrary/newt/origin_story.md

 Flask (like many other frameworks) suggest a excellent path foreword.
 Flasks lets you assign a "route" to a function.
 A "route" is expressed with a path like string.
 It may include replaceable elements that the function can then use to do it's job (e.g. a record id passed in as part of the URL's path).
 If you can identify a path using a simple description string and you pair that with a data pipeline sequence then now have a data router.
 The code you write is configuration for the path and how it should proceed through a pipeline sequence.

-Example 1: contact the JSON API for the search engine, take the results and run them through the template service.
+Use case 1: contact the JSON API for the search engine, take the results and run them through the template service.

-Example 2: contact the database via JSON API, perform an action, take the results and run them through the template engine.
+Use case 2: contact the database via JSON API, perform an action, take the results and run them through the template engine.

-Example 3: contact the search engine, get JSON results, run them through the template engine.
+Use case 3: contact the search engine, get JSON results, run them through the template engine.

 I was able to illustrate this approach in the initial Newt prototype I showed at SoCal Code4Lib in [July 2023](presentation/).
-The biggest challenge wasn't implemeting the router it was inventing a YAML syntax.
-My YAML syntax was overly complicated.
+The biggest challenge wasn't implementing the router it was inventing a YAML syntax.
+My initial YAML syntax was overly complicated and ugly.

 ## The 2nd prototype

 A couple things fell out of that demonstration and subsequent talks with other developer colleagues.

-- Postgres with PostgREST providing JSON APIs is very cool (expected, because yes it is very cool)
+- Postgres with PostgREST providing JSON APIs is very cool (I expected this response because it is very cool)
-- People were not interested in data routing and pipelines (unexpected)
+- People were not interested in data routing and pipelines (unexpected, routes seemed cool to me so I assumed it was cool to others)

-These then were followed by some different flavors of questions and comments.
+This was expressed in the from of questions and comments.

-- Do all my data modeling in SQL?  ...
+- Do all my data modeling in SQL ... ?
-    - But I don't like SQL!
+    - I don't like SQL!
-    - But I don't know enough SQL!
+    - I don't know enough SQL!
     - I don't feel comfortable writing SQL!
     - Writing SQL isn't fun!
-- I don't need a pipeline the browser can assemble the page! ...
+- I don't need a pipeline!
+The browser can assemble the page! ...
     - React/Angular/(replace with your favor JS framework) means I don't need templates.
     - Who cares about HTML, JavaScript can deliver everything!![^1]
     - But aren't templates the old thing people used to use?
+Why use them now?

-[^1]: Example: SquareSpace and Wix deliver webpages as JavaScript.
-I think this is to hide easy what they really are providing.
+[^1]: Example: SquareSpace and Wix deliver web pages as JavaScript.
+I think this is to hide what they are really selling.

-> NOTE: the exclamations are my editorial not additions only.
-Everyone I encountered was very supportive and kind
+> NOTE: the exclamations and summation are my editorial.
+Everyone I encountered was very supportive and encouraging.

 After taking this all in and having a long think 2024 arrived.
 These are my current conclusions.

-1. When people saw Postgres combined with PostgREST and my controversial suggestion to use SQL to model your data the discussion shifted from frameworks to data modeling and what JSON would results.
+1. When people saw Postgres combined with PostgREST and my controversial suggestion to use SQL to model your data the discussion shifted from frameworks to data modeling and what JSON would result.
 Granted people weren't looking forward to writing or learning more SQL.
-That's something I've noticed through most of my career.
-The people who like SQL tended to leave development behind and get paid more running Oracle deployments.
+That's something I've noticed throughout most of my career.
+People who like SQL tended to become database administrators or database developers and get paid more when management by the Oracle cool-aide.

 2. Shifting the discussion to where you model your data is the important bit.
 The fact remains that the database engine does a much better job of managing performance and your data then any middleware code you're likely to write regardless of framework or programming language.
 I like writing in Go.
 It is a reasonably efficient language.
 If the database is setup up correctly running SQL queries will beat my processing data outside the database most days of the week.
 Arriving at SQL to manage data is generally a win.

-3. Data routing shouldn't be either surprising or exciting.
-In fact it should be boring.
-It should just be there available to use.
-It's like the street I drive down.
-Structural engineers may get excited about streets and bridges but most people who use them and don't think about them.
-Date routing should be like streets.
-Almost taken for granted and usually available when you need them.
+3. Data routing shouldn't be either surprising or exciting. **Data routing should be boring.** It should be boring in the same way people take streets, sidewalks and bridges for granted.
+They are just there for you to use.
+Structural engineers and Urban planners may get excited about streets, sidewalks and bridges but that's because they help create them.
+The rest of us get excited when they are not available.
+Data routing through web services is just like that.

 4. The SQL conundrum is a problem.
-While database engines like Postgres can suppoert writing functions and procedeures in non-SQL langauges you still need to know and type at least some SQL.
+While database engines like Postgres can support writing functions and procedures in non-SQL languages you still need to know and type at least some SQL.
 I think in part that is why we're still in the complex middleware quagmire.
 Avoiding messing about with SQL is a feature.
-On the plus side if your database hands you JSON and you can hand back JSON your middleware doesn't need to know about SQL and you can avoid the cognative overhead embedding SQL into your non-SQL program.
+On the plus side if your database hands you JSON and you can hand back JSON your middleware doesn't need to know about SQL and you can avoid the cognitive overhead embedding SQL into your non-SQL program.

 ## Addressing the SQL conundrum

-> SQL is a problem because embedding SQL causes a cognative shift.[^2]
+> SQL is a problem because embedding SQL causes a cognitive shift.[^2]
+> SQL is a problem because it is significantly different from general purpose programming languages

 [^2]: The price of that shift is similar to when you inline CSS or JavaScript in HTML.

-I see several possible solutions to the SQL problem.
-Separate your SQL out and avoid embedding it.
-This has the advantage of highlighting the ability to write SQL to test your SQL results (e.g. for queries and views you can write the results into a in-memory table then check them with simple SQL SELECT statements).

-Of course you can also try to learn SQL.
-This is not as bad as some programming language because SQL is itself made of smaller domain specific languages.
-Three are important to pickup incrementally over time[^3].
-SQL is made of several domain specific languages.
-Here's the ones you are likely need to need in the order you will need them for development purposes.
+In most computer languages we are telling the computer how to do something.
+This is true even with object oriented languages, e.g. take this object and apply it's method.
+SQL takes a different approach.
+The SQL engine is going to do the heavy lifting.
+Instead we use SQL to express the result we want.
+In other words the "what" question versus the "how" instructions.
+When we embed SQL in a procedural or object oriented language we force these two together in close proximity.
+Newt's approach to take advantage of distance.
+By using SQL code generation we don't focus on the what at the same time we're focusing on the how.

+I feel comfortable with SQL.
+I've learned it informally[^3].
+I've personally found it challenging when embedding in a general purpose language like Python.
+This is true even when I've used an ORM.
+It's a constant tug of war between thinking about Python (the how) then thinking about the SQL (the what I asked for).
+Typically I've wound up assembling the SQL statements and running them directly in the database to gain insight into unexpected behavior.
+If the SQL is conditionally constructed then it become harder to figure out exactly when was sent to the SQL engine.

+[^3]: SQL is built up from smaller domain specific languages.
+I've only learned each when I needed it.

+The result of that experience has convinced me that keeping the SQL separate as SQL is helpful.
+I can work directly with the database and understand what I'm asking for (e.g. INSERT, SELECT, UPDATE, DELETE).
+When you do need to embed it using an SQL view can often simplify a complex SQL statement lowering the cognitive overhead.

+Two general approaches appear promising to me.
+Separate your SQL out and don't embedding it.
+Use a combo like Postgres plus PostgREST to get a JSON API web service.
+Your middleware doesn't need to include any SQL at all then.
+It just calls URLs can procedurally processes results.
+If you can generate the SQL you need in the database because you know you will need to support CRUD-L then that saves time writing SQL to do that.

+I'm not advocating avoiding learning SQL.
+But I am advocating learning as much as you need when you need it.
+I am also advocating your middleware should be ignorant completely of SQL.
+Working with human readable generated SQL can afford you the opportunity to learn SQL incrementally.
+It gives you the opportunity to learn to trust the database[^4] as a partner rather than simply as a place to store things.

-[^3]: I would go so far as saying attempting to learn a SQL dialect all at once is a bad idea.
+[^4]: I would go so far as saying attempting to learn a SQL dialect all at once is a bad idea.

+I have come to think about SQL's domain specific languages as service descriptions.

 DDL, data definition language
 : This language describes the data structure of the objects you're going to work with, e.g. table rows and columns.
 CREATE and ALTER are part of SQL DDL.